VyprBot/vyprbot.github.io/commands.md

 | vb topstreams // vb top `OPTIONAL: top:{number}`| This command lists the top streams on Twitch.
 Use `top:{number}` to specify a custom amount.
 Examples: "`vb top`" or "`vb top top:5`".
 | vb translate `OPTIONAL: FROM:LANG AND/OR TO:LANG`| Translate text from language to language.
 Example: "`vb translate Come stai? from:italian to:french`"
 | vb trump                            | Get a random Donald Trump quote including the time and year.
+| vb tuck `USER` `OPTIONAL: MESSAGE`  | Tuck a user, if no message is provided, a random BTTV/7TV/FFZ emote from your channel will be used.
 | vb twitter `OPTIONAL: @USER_OR_ACCOUNT`| Get the latest Tweet off of an account.
 Leave blank to check your Twitter account, add a @ and a user to check someone else's Twitter if they have it set, and check any account by leaving out the @.
 Examples: `vb twitter`, `vb twitter @visioisiv` checks the user VisioisiV's twitter if they have it set on VyprBot, and `vb twitter xqc` would check xQcOW's Twitter account.
 | vb uid `OPTIONAL: USER AND uid:{true|false}`| Get the UserID of a Twitch account.
 This will show if a user is banned, and the reason for their ban.
 To reverse lookup an ID, append: "uid:true" to the message.
 Examples: "`vb uid darkvypr`" or "`vb uid 275711366 uid:true`"
 | vb unban `SINGLE_OR_MULTIPLE_USERS` | Unban a single user, or a space separated list of users.
 See "vb ban" for vice-versa.